kubeflow/website/content/docs/aws/aws-e2e.md

 That shouldn't take a long time.
 There shouldn't by any errors, and when ready you can validate that you can see the kubeflow namespace.

 At this point you will also have an ALB, it takes around 3 minutes to be ready.
-When ready, copy the DNS name of that load balancer and create 3 CNAME entries to it in Route53:
+When ready, copy the DNS name of that load balancer and create 2 CNAME entries to it in Route53:

-* `platform.domain.com`
 * `*.platform.domain.com`
 * `*.default.platform.domain.com`

+And one A record for the root domain `platform.domain.com` to make it valid, which can be a Route53 Alias to the ALB as well.
+If you're not using Route53, you can point that A record anywhere.

 The central dashboard should now be available at https://kubeflow.platform.domain.com the first time will redirect to Cognito for login.